Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: 's Optimization Algorithm

-The core idea of our approach, named \sol{}, is to learn a surrogate model that approximates the true state-preparation loss $f(\bm{\theta}) := \text{TVD}(p_{\bm{\theta}}, p^\star)$ and to use this surrogate to guide parameter updates (Fig.~\ref{fig:bo}).
-Standard BO techniques often use Gaussian Process (GP) surrogates; however, GP-based models scale cubically with the number of observations, making them impractical in high-sample regimes~\citep{nicoli2024physics,benitez2024bayesian}.
-While GPs can be competitive for small datasets, they are also ill-suited for the highly non-smooth objectives that arise in approximate state preparation, such as minimizing TVD~\citep{williams2006gaussian}.
+The core idea of our approach is to learn a surrogate model that approximates the true probability-matching loss $f(\bm{\theta}) := \text{TVD}(p_{\bm{\theta}}, p^\star)$ and to use this surrogate to guide parameter updates (Fig.~\ref{fig:bo}).
+Standard BO techniques often use Gaussian Process (GP) surrogates; however, GP-based models scale cubically with the number of observations, making them impractical in high-sample regimes~\cite{nicoli2024physics,benitez2024bayesian}.
+While GPs can be competitive for small datasets, they are also ill-suited for the highly non-smooth objectives that arise in probability distribution matching, such as minimizing TVD~\cite{williams2006gaussian}.

-Instead, we employ Gradient Boosted Regression Trees (GBRTs), an ensemble of tree-based learners that capture sharp discontinuities~\citep{luo2021hybrid,hrluo_2019a} and perform well under limited data and at large scales~\citep{nielsen2010quantum}.
-Using an ensemble rather than a single tree also enables uncertainty quantification needed for acquisition functions.
+Instead, we employ Gradient Boosted Regression Trees (GBRTs), an ensemble of tree-based learners that capture sharp discontinuities~\cite{luo2021hybrid,hrluo_2019a} and perform well with limited data and at large scales, such as in quantum computing~\cite{nielsen2010quantum}.
+Using an ensemble rather than a single tree also enables the quantification of uncertainty needed for acquisition functions.
+Compared to other tree-based methods, GBRTs also allow us to demonstrate theoretical convergence and empirical outperformance, as discussed further in this section and Sec.~\ref{sec:experiments}.

 \begin{definition}[Surrogate Model] A surrogate model $\hat{f}_t : \Theta \to \mathbb{R}$ is a regression function trained to approximate $f$ using dataset $\mathcal{D}_t$.
 In our framework, $\hat{f}_t$ is a GBRT model composed of $M$ decision trees, each trained sequentially on residuals of the previous stage.